About This Episode

 Yara Hawari 27:07

-I think Ireland is well placed to play that role in Europe to create the domino effect, not just because of the historic solidarity, but because of its current vibrant Palestine solidarity movements.
-We can only hope that that might happen.
-And as you said, that the tide is shifting.
-It’s just how far it will go.
+I think Ireland is well placed to play that role in Europe, to create the domino effect — not just because of the historic solidarity, but because of its current vibrant Palestine solidarity movement.
+We can only hope that might happen.
+And as you said, the tide is shifting.
+It’s just a question of how far it will go.
 And I think that’s something yet to be seen.

-I think we need to find ways that we are vulnerable together, how we are all interconnected, how empire impacts us, how neoliberal development impacts us, how the global north and the global south divide, how that is becoming much more stark and how we want to combat that because I don’t think that serves any of us in the movement, it obviously serves other people very well, but it doesn’t serve us as activists in the movement to have that sort of level of divide.
-So in Ireland, we will continue to grow, we will continue to do our advocacy work, we will continue to learn and and hopefully grow alongside our comrades in Palestine and work towards what will be inevitable Palestinian liberation.
+I think we need to find ways that we are vulnerable together — how we are all interconnected, how empire impacts us, how neoliberal development impacts us, how the divide between the Global North and the Global South is becoming much more stark, and how we want to combat that.
+Because I don’t think that divide serves any of us in the movement — it obviously serves other people very well, but it doesn’t serve us as activists.
+So in Ireland, we will continue to grow, we will continue to do our advocacy work, we will continue to learn, and hopefully grow alongside our comrades in Palestine and work towards what will be inevitable Palestinian liberation.

 Yara Hawari 29:49